Influence of Caste System in Clothing of Ancient India

 VEDIC PERIOD (1500-600 BCE)

 The first literary trace of the word “Shudra” is found in Rig Veda.
+It is widely agreed that the Vedic hymns were composed over a vast historic time-interval and that the Purusha Sukta is among the later additions.

 11. When they divided Purusa how many portions did they make?